Find a Job

 Fall semester: Apply in August and September

-• Search for on-campus jobs in Handshake: Because new positions are posted daily, check back often to find on-campus jobs that best fit your interests.
-To find jobs, go to the Jobs tab in Handshake, click the Filters button, and choose On-campus, then select All Filters.
-Scroll down and check the box that says Match employer preferences.
+Search for on-campus jobs in Handshake: Because new positions are posted daily, check back often to find on-campus jobs that best fit your interests.
+To find on-campus jobs, go to the Jobs tab in Handshake, click the Filters button, and choose On Campus Student Employment.
+Then scroll down to check the box that says Employer Preferences Match.

-• Review job restrictions: If you see a message saying “Your school has restricted your ability to apply to this job” or “Your school year does not match what is required for this job,” that means you are not eligible to apply to that job based on your school year or graduate school.
+Review job restrictions: If you see a message saying “Your school has restricted your ability to apply to this job” or “Your school year does not match what is required for this job,” that means you are not eligible to apply to that job based on your school year or graduate school.
 The job description will list the school years desired for the position.
-Use the “Matches all employer preferences” filter.
+Use the “Employer Preferences Match” filter.

-• Wait for the hiring manager to contact you: If you are a final candidate for a position, be patient — a hiring manager will contact you to schedule an interview.
-In the meantime, keep applying to positions that interest you.
+Wait for the hiring manager to contact you: If you are a final candidate for a position, be patient — a hiring manager will contact you to schedule an interview.
+In the meantime, keep applying to positions that interest you, and check your email often.

 Have questions?
 Review our Frequently Asked Questions